Raja (festival)

 Raja Parba (ରଜ ପର୍ବ, /or/), also known as Mithuna Sankranti, is a three-day-long festival of womanhood celebrated in Odisha, India.
 The second day of the festival signifies beginning of the solar month of Mithuna, from which the season of rains starts.

 Mythology

 Murtis of Bhudevi and Sridevi (Bhumi and Lakshmi) at Nayagarh, below Jagannath (far right).

-It is believed that the Hindu goddess Bhumi, the Mother Earth aspect of goddess Mahakshmi and consort of the Vishnu, experiences menstruation during the first three days of the festival.
+It is believed that the Hindu goddess Bhumi, the Mother Earth aspect of goddess Mahalakshmi and consort of the Vishnu, experiences menstruation during the first three days of the festival.
 The fourth day is called Vasumati Snana, or the ceremonial bath of Bhumi.
 The term Raja came from the Sanskrit word rajas, which means menstruation, and a menstruating woman is called rajasvala.
 In the medieval period, the festival became more popular as an agricultural holiday marking the worship of Bhumi, who is venerated as the consort of Jagannath, a regional form of Vishnu.
 A silver murti of Bhumi is present in the Puri Temple beside Jagannath.